-Many of the settings and options are intuitive and self-explanatory, yet it’s still worthwhile providing a brief description of what they do, especially for newcomers to uniCenta oPOS.
+Many settings and options are intuitive and self-explanatory, yet it’s still worthwhile running through how to configure uniCenta oPOS

 As uniCenta oPOS evolves you may find that new options are shown on the Configuration panel tabs and not shown here.
 Please refer to Release Notes and documents that accompany each release.